-Beginning on January 1, 2017, Nevada residents aged 21 and older will be able to legally buy and possess:
+People in Nevada aged 21 and older are able to legally buy and possess:

 - Up to 1 ounce of marijuana, or

 - Up to one-eighth ounce of concentrated cannabis (also referred to by names such as “wax,” hashish or honey oil).

-Possessing more than these amounts will still be illegal under NRS 453.336, Nevada's marijuana possession law.
+Possessing more than these amounts is still illegal under NRS 453.336, Nevada's marijuana possession law.

 A first or second violation of NRS 453.336 is a Nevada misdemeanor drug offense, punishable by a fine of up to $600 for a first-time violation or up to $1,000 for a second offense.

-Despite the passage of Question 2, it will still be against the law to use weed:
+Despite the passage of Question 2, it is still against the law to use weed:

 - In public (other than in a retail marijuana store, if locally allowed);

 - While driving or otherwise in physical control of any vehicle (including boats and airplanes);